puppetlabs/puppet-docs/source/puppet/4.3/reference/lookup_quick.md

 #### Modules Can Set Lookup Options for Their Own Namespace

 Usually, module data can only set values for keys in that module's namespace.
-The `lookup_options` key is special exception: a module can set a value for it, but it can only set options for keys in that module's namespace.
+The `lookup_options` key is a special exception: a module can set a value for it, but it can only set options for keys in that module's namespace.

 If a module sets options for keys outside its namespace, they will be ignored.

 #### Environments and Classic Hiera can Set Options for Anything

-...although options from Hiera only apply to Puppet lookup; anything that uses classic Hiera directly will ignore them.
+...although options from Hiera only apply when it's consulted by Puppet lookup; the classic `hiera` functions will ignore them.

 #### Lookup Options are Merged